 Luke 6:38

-So what is the problem with minimalism?
+So what’s the problem with minimalism?

-And that’s the secret of true abundant living.
+That’s the secret to true abundant living.

-📷 Image credits: bowls; grain in hands.
+📷 Image credits: Bowls | Grain in hands.

-2 thoughts on “Abundant Minimalism
+2 replies on “Abundant Minimalism”